Classroom Extension

 A butterfly is hiding near the top-left of this scene.
 Can you spot it?

-This is a Comma Butterfly!
+This is a Brimstone Butterfly!

 This one is also near the top-left.
 Look carefully among the bark and leaves!